thiagopicharski/ta-training/README.md

 **Acceptance Criteria:**
 1. Check that solution returns the correct coeffient for a valid input of dishes
-2. Check the solution when a dish must be removed and when anyone is removed
+2. Check the solution when a dish must be removed and when no dishes is removed

 Examples: